ammarhakim/gkyl/doc/DataStruct.md

   to append must be provided in `vals`, which is a 1-indexed array (or table).

+`dynVec:removeLast()`:
+: Remove the last time and value added to `dynVec`.
+The removed values are returned as a time, value pair.

 `dynVec:lastTime()`:
 : Return the last time a value was inserted.